-What’s more, science has shown that giving in to the evening chocolate munchies might actually work in our favour.
-In one 2021 study, women who ate chocolate at night (compared to those during the day) had a better metabolism and lost weight from around their middle after two weeks.
+As an added plus, science has suggested that giving in to the evening chocolate munchies might work in our favour.
+In one study in the FASEB Journal, women who ate chocolate at night (compared to those during the day) had a better metabolism and lost weight from around their middle after two weeks.

-But be warned: whilst there was evident weight loss, researchers advised against regularly overindulging in chocolate due to its overall high calorie content.
+However, while there was evident weight loss, the researchers advised against regularly overindulging in chocolate due to its overall high-calorie content.

 “Broccoli and its counterparts – like cauliflower and Brussels sprouts – are super high in fibre and nutrients that keep your body burning fat,” says registered dietician Claire Muszalski of MyProtein.

-Broccoli contains calcium, which is good for both healthy joints and weight loss, according to researchers.
+According to researchers, broccoli contains calcium, which is good for healthy joints and weight loss.
 One University of Tennessee study found that calcium in fact controls how fat is processed and stored in the body.
 And that the more calcium in a fat cell, the more fat that cell will burn.

-They discovered this chemical not only encourages brown fat cells to speed up your metabolism, but it also helps to beat the bloat after a particularly salty meal.
+They discovered this chemical not only encourages brown fat cells to speed up your metabolism but also helps to beat the bloat after a particularly salty meal.

-A word to the wise though – steaming this green superfood is the best way to reap the full fat-burning effects.
-This is because steaming broccoli gives you the best chance of absorbing it’s nutrients.
-And of course frying broccoli carries extra calories if seasoned and brushed with olive oil.
+A word to the wise though - steaming this green superfood is the best way to reap the full fat-burning effects, because it gives you the best chance of absorbing its nutrients.
+And of course, frying broccoli carries extra calories if seasoned and brushed with olive oil.

-Indeed, almonds in particular are something of a fat burning superfood, according to one US study.
-With overweight participants who enjoyed almonds as part of a low-calorie diet losing 50 percent more fat overall and around their weight compared to the other test group.
+Indeed, almonds in particular are something of a fat-burning superfood, according to one study in the International Journal of Obesity.
+Overweight participants who enjoyed almonds as part of a low-calorie diet lost 50% more fat overall and around 18% of their weight compared to 11% lost by the other test group.

-“They’re also a good source of protein, and as such they require the body to use more energy during the digestive process which can boost your metabolism and help burn more calories,” he adds.
+“Nuts are also a good source of protein, and as such they require the body to use more energy during the digestive process which can boost your metabolism and help burn more calories,” David adds.